Advanced Installation

 systemctl start osh-sync-watcher

-instead, which is encouraged, then the logfile depends on your syslog daemon configuration)
+then the logfile depends on your syslog daemon configuration.
+If you're using our bundled syslog-ng

 tail -F /var/log/bastion/osh-sync-watcher.log

-Create SSHFP records
+Creating SSHFP DNS records

 If you want to use SSHFP